joveteo/analystBot/README.md

 # analystBot
 A Python script that calculates if a stock is overvalued or undervalued based on the past 22 days of OHLC price.
-This value was derived from Larry Williams' VixFix, originally from useThinkScript.
-The source for this calculation can be found at https://www.ireallytrade.com/newsletters/VIXFix.pdf.
+This value was
 Values crossing the 0 mark represent overextension, which may be a reversal signal.
 This signal works best with due diligence.
 If the overextension, underlying fundamentals, and economic circumstances do not justify the move, it might indicate a reversion to a fair value.

-## Future Plan
+## To-Do List
-- Include economic data and economic indicators
-- Add more customised indicators
+- New data available from polygon.io (crypto, currency trading pairs, maybe earnings tip?)
+- Update messages with proper descriptions, follow-up actions and resources for users in the telegram group
+- Fix issue with running scripts on Pi OS: cannot access the environment in the parent directory and the database in another data folder under the parent directory. had to hard code for now, but need a proper relative reference or maybe an output error
+- Set up a git pull script that auto-pulls the origin main from GitHub daily at 7 am, before the script runs at 8 am (git_status runs at midnight daily)
+- Add a version number to the telegram message -> tie with the bash script to auto pull from GitHub on pi os
+- Update calculate_indicators to include more indicators using OHLCV calculation, and update indicators to DB (future proofing)
-- Telegram generated charts with custom indicators?
+- Generate charts to telegram
+- Backtest strategies

+## Bot Features
+- Multi timeframe buy and sell tip derived from Larry Williams' VixFix, originally from useThinkScript.
+The source for this calculation can be found at https://www.ireallytrade.com/newsletters/VIXFix.pdf.

-## Features
+## Technical Features
-- Fetches OHLC data using Polygon.io
+- Fetches data from Polygon.io
-- Stores data in a SQLite database for efficient retrieval
+- Stores data in a SQLite database
-- Compiles values within specified parameters and sends alerts daily via Telegram (using crontab)
+- Compiles values within specified parameters and sends tips daily via Telegram
 - Curated the watchlist with the top 2 to 3 companies of each industry in the US market
+- Runs Rasberry Pi using Pi OS, running cron.services and Git

 ## Setup
 1. **Ensure SQLite is installed**
 2. **Clone the repository**
 3. **Create and activate a virtual environment:**